install.packages("pak")

 data_filtered <- filter_mnirs(

-data_resampled, ## channels retrieved from metadata
+data_resampled, ## blank channels will be retrieved from metadata

 method = "butterworth", ## Butterworth digital filter is a common choice